bbkane/warg/README.md

 # Next Steps

-- use panics instead of errors in tree creation - No clean way to deal with errors and the tree should always be constructed correctly anyway
+- Try to reduce nesting by removing most "New" functions and bake them into the caller
 - Get function creation
 - Start help pages?
 - Web form